victorhunguyen/made-mistakes-gatsby/src/posts/work/so-simple-jekyll-theme.md

 comments: false
 hide_meta: true
 toc: true
-support: true
-order: 10
 ---

 After having so much fun creating and releasing [my first open source Jekyll theme](https://mmistakes.github.io/minimal-mistakes), I figured I'd go at it again.
-So here be the fruit of that effort --- I call it [**So Simple**](https://mmistakes.github.io/so-simple-theme), a simple Jekyll theme for words and pictures.
+So here be the fruit of that effort --- I call it [**So Simple**](https://mmistakes.github.io/so-simple-theme), a Jekyll theme for words and pictures.

 - A variety of layouts with clean and readable typography.
 - [Microformats](http://microformats.org/wiki/microformats2) markup to make post content machine-readable and discoverable.